Starting with Xcode 10, XCLOC is the new format for project localization.

 The Xcode Localization Catalog is designed to provide additional contextual information for translators.

 It also provides support for a wide range of Localization Resources like .strings (.stringsdict), images, markdown, and others.

-It is built on top of XLIFF format and still uses it for storing localized strings.
+It is built on top of the XLIFF format and still uses it for storing localized strings.